andrewcz-se/homeworkhub/readme.md

 # **Homework Hub**

-Homework Hub is a clean and simple task management app built for students.
+Homework Hub is a simple task management app built for students, so they can record and manage upcoming homework tasks.
 It's built with **React** and **Vite**, and styled with **Tailwind CSS**.
-The purpospe of this project was to get some basic React experience and learn how to publish a React app to the web, whilst providing something useful for my kids.
+The purpose of this project was to get some basic React experience and learn how to publish a React app to the web, whilst providing something useful for my kids to plan their homework.

-It uses the browser's **localStorage** to save all the tasks, allowing you to create different user profiles on the same computer, each with its own separate homework list.
-I am investigating moving to Firebase for storage.
+This project has been upgraded from a simple localStorage app to a cloud-based application using Firebase.
+It now features secure email/password authentication using the *createUserWithEmailAndPassword* and *signInWithEmailAndPassword* functions and a Cloud Firestore database, allowing users to securely access their homework lists from any device.

 ## **Features**

-* **User Profiles:** Simple username login to keep task lists separate.
-This is just to seperate profiles so multiple people can use the app on the same device, it is **not** a secure login function.
+* **Secure User Accounts:** Replaced the original profile system with full Firebase Email/Password Authentication.
+Users can sign up and log in securely.
-* **Persistent Storage:** All tasks are saved to localStorage, so the list is there when you return.
+* **Cloud Firestore Sync:** All tasks are now saved to a secure Firestore database, not localStorage.
+Data is synced across all devices in real-time.
 * **Add/Edit/Delete Tasks:** Full CRUD (Create, Read, Update, Delete) functionality for the homework entries.
 * **Subject Dropdowns:** Pre-set list of subjects (Maths, Science, Art, etc.) for easy entry.
 * **Color-Coded Calendar:** A full monthly calendar that displays tasks on their due dates, with colors for each subject.